-Kevin P. Feisthamel, Director of Health, Counseling, and Disability Services
+Kevin P. Feisthamel, Executive Director of Health, Counseling, and Accessibility Services

 B.A., University of Connecticut;